gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 knees with the weight.

 Noxy felt Big Blue shudder underneath her.
-She dropped to her knees and pressed her hand against the cloud once again.  *Just a little longer,* she pleaded, trying to squelch her fear so that he couldn't mind-hear it.  *Stay bunched up just a little longer.* She pictured the cloud pulling itself into a dense blob.
+She dropped to her knees and pressed her hand against the cloud again.  *Just a little longer,* she pleaded, trying to squelch her fear so that he couldn't mind-hear it.  *Stay bunched up just a little longer.* She pictured the cloud pulling itself into a dense blob.
 Obediently the cloud began to contract.

-Even as it did so, Noxy heard a shrill warning whistle from her friends on board Pillow high above them.
+Even as it did so, Noxy heard a shrill warning whistle from her friends on board the other cloud circling high above them.
 Cold fear jellied in her gut as the trolls suddenly stopped hooting.

 "Grappa---" she started to say.